Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Quantitative Evaluation

 \subsection{Experimental Setup}

-In our experiments, we evaluate \method\ against competitive feature description methods, GPT-Explain~\cite{bills-2023-LanguageModelsCan} and Output-Centric~\cite{gur-arieh-2025-EnhancingAutomatedInterpretability}\footnote{We use descriptions generated by their Ensemble Raw (All) method, which is best performing on their input-based evaluation.}.
+In our experiments, we evaluate \method\ against competitive feature description methods, MaxAct\footnote{For obtaining feature descriptions with the MaxAct method, we use a subset of 10{,}000 samples from the English training split of the \begin{sc}C4 corpus\end{sc}~\cite{raffel-2020-ExploringLimitsTransfer}, collect the top five activating samples per feature, and generate feature descriptions using the same prompt as in \method (see Appendix~\ref{app:sec:prompt-label}).}, GPT-Explain~\cite{bills-2023-LanguageModelsCan}, Transluce-Explain~\cite{choi_scaling_2024}, Neuronpedia~\cite{neuronpedia}, and Output-Centric~\cite{gur-arieh_enhancing_2025}\footnote{We use descriptions generated by their Ensemble Raw (All) method, which is best performing on their input-based evaluation.}.
 Unless otherwise specified, all experiments are conducted on the English training subset of the \begin{sc}C4 corpus\end{sc}~\cite{raffel-2020-ExploringLimitsTransfer}, a large, cleaned version of Common Crawl's web crawl corpus.
 We process text excerpts to a uniform length of 512 tokens, either by truncation or padding, ensuring consistency across model inputs.
-Feature activations are extracted from four pre-trained LMs, from three layers per model (early, middle, late)\footnote{More details can be found in GitHub Repository \url{https://github.com/lkopf/prism}}.
+Feature activations are extracted from four pre-trained LLMs, from three layers per model (early, middle, late)\footnote{More details can be found in GitHub Repository \url{https://github.com/lkopf/prism}}.
 For GPT-2 XL~\cite{radford-2019-LanguageModelsAre} and Llama 3.1 8B Instruct~\cite{grattafiori-2024-llama-3}, we analyze MLP neurons.
-For GPT-2 Small~\cite{gao-2024-ScalingEvaluatingSparse} and Gemma Scope~\cite{lieberum-2024-GemmaScopeOpen}, we focus on residual stream SAE features on account of the publicly available implementations.
-More details on the experimental setup and evaluation procedure are provided in Appendix~\ref{app:sec:bench-details} and Appendix~\ref{app:sec:evaluation-details}, respectively.
+For GPT-2 Small~\cite{gao_scaling_2024} and Gemma Scope~\cite{lieberum-2024-GemmaScopeOpen}, we focus on residual stream SAE features on account of the publicly available implementations.
+More details on the evaluation procedure and experimental setup are provided in Appendix~\ref{app:sec:evaluation-details} and Appendix~\ref{app:sec:bench-details}.

 For the practical implementation of each step in the \method\ framework we choose the following settings: